 Ankle arthroscopy is a procedure to look inside your ankle joint.
-An arthroscope is a flexible tube with a light and camera on the end.
+Your healthcare provider will use an arthroscope (tube with a light and camera on the end) to see the joint.
 An arthroscopy can be used to remove, repair, or rebuild part of your ankle.

 WHILE YOU ARE HERE:

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - You may be given general anesthesia to keep you asleep and free from pain during your procedure.
 You may instead be given medicine to numb your ankle.
 You will remain awake during the procedure, but you should not feel pain.